rasfa98/MemberRegistry/README.md

 ## Storage

 The application uses a JSON-file (data.json) to store the members.
-This file should already be included in the application folder, but if it's not make sure to add it before starting the application.
+This file should already be included in the same folder as the executable file, but if it's not make sure to add it before starting the application.
 If you create a new file it should look like this:

 ```
 []